ZhanyuGuo/Qbot2e_ws/readme.md

 ## Packages

 ### stabilization
 Solving the stabilize problem of a robot about how to stabilize to one specified point.

 ### tracking
 Solving the tracking problem of a robot about how to follow a trajectory.

 ### perception

-Using Kinect to get RGBD image, and doing some transformations.z
+Using Kinect to get RGBD image, and doing some transformations.